SARAH GREENALL YOGA - LIVE WELL. AGE WELL.

 *What is a mantra?

-A mantra is a sound, word, or phrase repeated in meditation or kirtan to focus the mind, open the heart, and awaken deeper states of awareness.
+A mantra is a sound, word, or phrase repeated in meditation or kirtan to focus the mind, open the heart and awaken deeper states of awareness.
 Rooted in ancient Sanskrit texts, these mantras carry universal themes such as peace, love, compassion or strength.
 In kirtan, when we chant these mantras together, we’re not just singing the words we’re inviting those qualities into our own experience.
 You don’t need to follow any specific belief system to take part; these practices are open to all.
 You’re warmly invited to connect with something greater than yourself, whatever that means to you.

 The repetition of mantra helps quiet mental chatter, regulate the nervous system and create a sense of unity - within ourselves and with those around us.
 Whether you understand the language or not, the vibration of the sound itself has a powerful effect and you may find yourself feeling more centred, uplifted, or deeply peaceful.